StevenBlack/vocab/million-dollar-words.md

 ### vaunt
 It means "to boast of' or "to brag about," and is usually used to describe a reputation.
-It is hard to get a reservation in a much-vaunted restaurant.

 ### vedic